Ports of Call

 A 10 percent service charge is usually added to restaurant bills, but a few extra guilders as change is appreciated.
 Most hotels add a 12 percent service charge, and porters are usually tipped one or two guilders.
 It is customary to tip taxi drivers about 10 percent.

 Most visits are trouble free, but petty crime is on the increase and although tourist areas are generally safe it is advisable to take sensible precautions like not taking valuables to the beach or wandering alone off the main roads at night.
 The islands are used to smuggle drugs from South America to Europe and North America and visitors should not leave bags unattended or agree to carry packages for anyone.

 Topless sunbathing and nudity is illegal on the island, and beachwear is inappropriate away from the beach.
 Curacao is a self-proclaimed 'gay friendly' destination.

 The international dialling code for Curaçao is +599.
 The outgoing code is 00 followed by the relevant country code (e.g. 0027 for South Africa).
-There are no internal area codes.
 All local telephone numbers begin with 9 and are typically seven digits.
 Telephone cards for use at public phones can be purchased at post offices, roadside snack bars and petrol stations.
-The island is covered by a GSM 900/1800 network.
-Internet cafes are available.
+Free wifi is available at most upscale hotels.